Founder Member, London Art Therapy Centre

 BAAT registered supervisor

-Available for in-person sessions in Kings Cross on Tuesdays
+Available for in-person sessions on Tuesdays

 I qualified to practice Art Therapy in 1989 following a first degree in Fine Art.
 As well as working in mental health services in London I jointly founded the South London Art Therapy practice in 1995 and have been seeing clients privately since then.